TTrumpet/TTrumpet/README.md

 ## 💬 About Me

+🎓 Received BS in Computer Science from the University of Central Florida

+🌱 Lifelong Learner and Problem Solver

+👭 Identical Twin

+📝 Research

-🌱 Lifelong Learner and Problem Solver 👭 Identical Twin 📝 Research 👁️‍🗨️ Computer Vision 🖥️ Artificial Intelligence & Machine Learning
+👁️‍🗨️ Computer Vision

+🖥️ Artificial Intelligence & Machine Learning

 ## 🚀 Projects